KJLarson/100-days/_posts/2019-06-25-day-23-state-of-the-web.md

 ---
 layout: post
-title: "Day 23: State of the Web"
+title: "Day 23: State of the Web (The Web Almanac)"
 date: 2019-06-25
 ---